Vince is a technical writer working in the medical research field. He also enjoys exploring literature in his free time.

 Barriers to Health

 A number of disparities exist that affect the overall health of the Hispanic population.
 These disparities to health vary from economic to cultural and are the result of natural barriers and of active discrimination.
 These various hindrances reflect the need for a multifaceted approach to providing better health care and improving the overall health status of the Hispanic population.

 The CDC (2013) lists the Hispanic demographic as having a poverty rate of 14.5 percent.
-This is the second highest of any of the ethnic groups analized.
+This is the second-highest of any of the ethnic groups analyzed.
 According to Page-Reeves et al. (2013), this economic hardship places many Hispanic families in situations where they need to weigh their health care costs against the costs of daily needs.
 Many individuals choose to delay medical visits in favor of paying rent and buying groceries.
-This causes a lack of preventative medical interventions and education which raises the rates of diabetes among Hispanic people.
+This causes a lack of preventative medical interventions and education, which raises the rates of diabetes among Hispanic people.